Skip to content

 During the semester of your second degree course, submit the official application to the program.

-Eligible students who submit a complete and timely application will have 8 more courses after admission to earn the degree.
+Eligible students who submit a complete and timely application will have eight more courses after admission to earn the degree.
+Applicants can register for courses in the upcoming semester before they receive their grades and while they await their admission decision.

 Search and Register for Courses